Nokta Impact Review: A Comprehensive Look at Its Features

 I would have gladly bought XP Deus, but….
 I love new arrivals.
 This sounds unreasoned, but if I have to choose between a new, unknown MD model and some old, well-tried one…I will choose the new thing.

 Unfortunately, just several month ago there wasn’t many new arrivals on MD market.
-But right after I got my Impact the manufacturers started introducing new MD models.
+But right after I got my Nokta Impact the manufacturers started introducing new MD models.
 It was Minelab with its Equinox and XP Deus with its Deus 2.

 Here are some key features and aspects of the Nokta Impact metal detector: